BinaryBlue/myDirbot/README.md

-# myDirbot
+# myDirbot is just a small crawler
-My first web crawler
-Output in
+Se Output in
 # items.json